30 Custom WordPress Functions to Supercharge Your Website

 function custom_login_css() {

-wp_enqueue_style('custom_login_css', get_template_directory_uri() . '/assets/styles/login.css', false);
+get_template_directory_uri() . '/assets/css/login.css',

 }

-// Change logo link to your site
+// Set the logo link text to the site name

-function custom_login_title() { return get_option('blogname'); }
+return get_option('blogname');

 /**